dvisger/Hand-Written-Digit-Example/Hand_Digit_Example.md

 ![](Hand_Digit_Example_files/figure-markdown_github/unnamed-chunk-2-2.png)

-y are the actual labels as intepreted by a human.
+y is a vector that corresponds to the actual human interpreted labels of the digits:

 ``` r
 y[4000:4001]